Zediogo96/FEUP_Comp_Java--/README.md

 Based on the private tests and overall performance of our project, we think our deserved grade is __19__.

+## Optimizations / extra features

+We implemented __Constant Propagation__ and __Constant Folding__: These visitors run after the AST is generated and before Ollir generation.

 ## Project setup

 There are some import folders in the repository.
 Your development source code is inside the subfolder named ``src/main``.
 Specifically, your initially application is in the folder ``src/main/pt/up/fe/comp2023``, and the grammar is in the subfolder ``src/main/antlr/comp2023/grammar``.
 Finally, the subfolder named ``test`` contains your unit tests.